 The CDU ideal advocates the complete removal of all sensitive and critically confidential data from being potentially available to be compromised in the first place.

-When critically sensitive data does not reside within any device, system or network either online or connected to the internet the recognised data security risks associated with the world's number one method responsible for credit card and identity theft
+When critically sensitive data does not electronically reside within any device, system or network either online or connected to the internet the recognised data security risks associated with the world's number one method responsible for credit card and identity data theft

 Hackers, cyber crime syndicates and internet crooks are now becoming increasingly more efficient at thieving critically sensitive and highly confidential information from the internet and from systems connected to the internet, and hoards of it ....